 - Daniel M. Bell, Jr. Just War as Christian Discipleship: Recentering the Tradition in the Church rather than the State.
 This very thoughtful and well-written primer, written from a distinctively Christian vantage-point, conceives of just war practice as having been (and being) shaped by historic biblical Christianity and lived faithfully by the power of the Spirit and in the context of the community of faith.
 Level 3.

 - Jean Bethke Elshtain, Just War Against Terror: The Burden Of American Power In A Violent World.
 Written just after the turn of the millennium, ethicist Jean Bethke Elshtain argues that it is sometimes necessary to go against war.
-She makes her argument not only forthright pacifists, but persons who she thinks use just war language to conceal their true pacifist idenity.
-A unique feature of the book is that she grapples with the terrorism and its implications for just war.
-One criticism is that she allows stretches the just cause criterial (allowing not only for pre-emptive, but preventive war) and thus at times lapses over into a type of crusaderism.
+She makes her argument not only against forthright pacifists, but persons who she thinks use just war language to conceal their true pacifist identity.
+A unique feature of the book is that she grapples with terrorism and its implications for just war.
+One criticism is that she stretches the just cause criterion (allowing not only for pre-emptive, but preventive war) and thus at times lapses over into a type of crusaderism.
 Level 3.

 - Mark David Hall and J. Daryl Charles, eds.
 America and the Just War Tradition: A History of U.S. Conflicts.
 Just published in Spring 2019, this edited volume includes a priceless introduction to the just war tradition, written by Hall and Charles, as well as essay-length evaluations of twelve American wars, including the American Revolution, the Civil War, World Wars I & II, the Korean and Vietnam wars, the Persian Gulf Wars, and the Afghanistan war.
 The essays are of varying accuracy and quality, but overall, it is an excellent exploration of the tradition.
 Level 3.5.